Threekit Introduces AI for Building Materials, Helping Buyer, Designers and Pros Identify and Visualize the Right Products in Seconds

 Proven Results, Rapid Growth

 Threekit's AI technology is already delivering measurable impact across manufacturing and home improvement.
-Leading brands such as Kohler, Sloan, Fortune Brand and Marvin Windows rely on Threekit to power immersive digital experiences that convert, with some manufacturers seeing up to 56% more leads compared to standard site visitors
+Leading global brands rely on Threekit to power immersive digital experiences that convert, with some manufacturers seeing up to 56% more leads compared to standard site visitors

 "No matter how complex your product catalog, Threekit AI empowers buyers to get personalized recommendations in seconds and gives sales teams the confidence to close faster," said Marc Uible, Vice President at Threekit.
 "We're reinventing commerce for building materials with an AI experience that makes specifying and purchasing easier for everyone from homeowners to architects."

-Note: Correction (October 29, 2025): This post originally misstated that Marvin is a Threekit customer.
-It has been updated to reflect the correct information.